 DON’T: Use a standard rejection letter or email for these applicants.

-If this part of the process still sounds daunting or too time consuming to manage in-house, outsource to experts!
-Even if you want to manage other aspects of the recruitment process yourself, such as the interview stage, recruitment agencies like Harrison McMillan – where we offer a cost- effective pay-as-you-go recruitment model – can assist you with this part of the process.
+If this part of the recruitment process still sounds daunting or too time-consuming to manage in-house, consider using a recruitment agency and outsource to experts!
+Even if you want to manage other aspects of the recruitment process yourself, such as the interview stage, recruitment agencies like Harrison McMillan – where we offer a cost-effective pay-as-you-go recruitment model – can assist you with this part of the process.
 It can also save valuable time during the interview stage of the process by ensuring you have the very best candidates in front of the hiring manager.

-Taking these steps will help to ensure you’re attracting and talking to the right talent to improve your recruitment function in both the short and long term.
+Hiring the right candidates can often be challenging but taking these steps will help to ensure you’re attracting and talking to the right talent to improve your recruitment function in both the short and long term.
+For more recruitment advice, or if you need help attracting the right candidates, get in touch with the team at Harrison McMillan.